-AGITATOR BEARINGS in base unit are prelubricated, double-sealed, self aligning ball bearings.
+AGITATOR BEARINGS in the base unit are pre-lubricated, double-sealed, self-aligning ball bearings.
 No lubrication is necessary.
-If bearings produce noise or heat (too-hot-to-touch), replace the bearings.
+If the bearings produce noise or heat (too-hot-to-touch), replace the bearings.

-AGITATOR BEARING REPLACEMENT: Spray area with rust penetrant (WD-40).
-Remove sprocket (See SPROCKET section above).
-Remove the two bolts from bearing flange and outer flange from bearing insert.
-Loosen set screws on bearing hub at each end of agitator shaft.
-Since all set screws are installed with a medium grade Locktite, a propane hand torch may be used to assist in removing them.
-Do not overheat unit, causing shaft to expand.
-Using a rubber mallet, drive agitator shaft an inch in one direction, creating a space between hopper and bearing unit.
+AGITATOR BEARING REPLACEMENT: Spray the area with rust penetrant (WD-40).
+Remove the sprocket (see Sprocket section above).
+Remove the two bolts from the bearing flange and the outer flange from the bearing insert.
+Loosen the set screws on the bearing hub at each end of the agitator shaft.
+Since all set screws are installed with a medium grade Loctite, a propane hand torch may be used to assist in removing them.
+Do not overheat the unit, which will cause the shaft to expand.
+Using a rubber mallet, drive the agitator shaft an inch in one direction, creating a space between the hopper and the bearing unit.
 A bearing puller can then be used to remove the bearing.
-Eliminate any metal burrs from shaft with file and install new bearings with felt seals.
-Use a medium grade Loctite on set screws before securing bearing to shaft.
+Eliminate any metal burs from the shaft with a file and install the new bearings with felt seals.
+Use a medium-grade Loctite on the set screws before securing the bearing to the shaft.

-AIRLOCK BEARINGS are prelubricated, double sealed, self aligning ball bearings.
+AIRLOCK BEARINGS are pre-lubricated, double-sealed, self-aligning ball bearings.
 Lubrication is required at three month intervals of normal running time, or sooner if bearings produce a noise or become too-hot-to-touch.
-Relubrication at the grease fittings is done with a lithium base grease conforming to a NLGI GRADE TWO consistency.
+Re-lubraication at the grease fittings is done with a lithium-based grease conforming to a NLGI GRADE TWO consistency.
 The grease should be pumped in slowly until a slight bead forms around the seals.
-This bead, in addition to acting as an indicator of adequate lubrication, provides additional protection against the entry of foreign matter.
-Important: If a slight bead does not form, indicating a failure of lubrication, or if bearing shows signs of wear, replace bearing.
+This bead, in addition to acting as a indicator of adequate lubrication, provides additional protection against the entry of foreign matter.
+Important: If a slight bead does not form, indicating a failure of lubrication, or if the bearing shows signs of wear, replace the bearing.